 Moving down the sides, the Model 3 has adopted a style feature first introduced on the Model Y called “chrome delete.”
-Unlike the more classic Tesla Model S, the Model 3 now comes with all of its chrome trim wrapped darker as a standard feature.
-Speaking of chrome delete, that was one feature spotted on a potential 2021 Model S refresh near Tesla HQ.
+Speaking of chrome delete, that was one feature previously spotted on a potential 2021 Model S refresh near Tesla HQ.
 The Model S features a wider body, new headlights, and updated wheels.
-Whether this is a genuine refresh or simply a prototype is still uncertain, but there has been plenty of speculation about Tesla’s imminent refresh to its longest-produced EVs in the Model S and Model X.
+This has now been confirmed in the aforementioned refresh and exists amongst all four current Tesla models.

 Yes, the Model S is an overall faster ride on the stat sheet and is sure to blow the Model 3 off the starting line when its Plaid powertrain eventually makes its debut.
 With that said, the Model 3 still offers impressive acceleration and top speed on top of extended range, depending on the drivetrain you choose.
-The increase in range is partially due to the implementation of Tesla’s own designed heat pump, first introduced in the Model Y. The heat pump is currently only present in Tesla’s two newest EVs, a feature the Model 3 can brag about over the Model S. While the heat pump does offer increased range, there have been recent reports of issues during cold weather that might be caused by this new heat pump, although that has not been confirmed.
+The increase in range is partially due to the implementation of Tesla’s own designed heat pump, first introduced in the Model Y. With the latest refresh, the heat pump is now present in all of Tesla’s EVs.
+While the heat pump does offer increased range, there have been recent reports of issues during cold weather that might be caused by this new heat pump, although that has not been confirmed.

 After reading the breakdown of both sedans above, it should be clear that while both Teslas have their differences, both have a lot to offer consumers inside and out.
 What’s the best option for you, though?
 It may still be a tough decision up to this point, but truthfully, a large differentiator in this equation is price.
 Here’s a quick summary of the price ranges of each trim on either model to help offer perspective as to what your ideal Tesla sedan might cost you.

 Compared to the Model 3, Tesla’s Model S starts a couple price tiers higher and only elevates from there.
 Remember, the Model 3 is Tesla’s most affordable vehicle, while the Model S is its second most expensive.
-Starting with the Long Range Plus trim, this Model S starts at $67,920 completely standard.
-If you were to add each and every additional feature such as red paint, 21″ Sonic Carbon Twin Turbine Wheels, custom interior, and FSD capabilities, you’re looking at a price of $86,420.
-Moving on to the Performance trim, that starts at $90,490 and can increase to $108,990 fully decked out.
-That’s nearly double the price of a Performance Model 3.
-If you’re sweating and clutching your wallet after those numbers, just wait until you read about Plaid.
+Starting with the Long Range trim, this Model S starts at $79,990 completely standard.
+If you were to add each and every additional feature such as red paint, 21″ Arachnid Wheels, custom interior, and FSD capabilities, you’re looking at a price of $98,990.
+If you’re sweating and clutching your wallet after those numbers, just wait until you read about the Plaids.

-With red paint, 21″ Sonic Carbon Twin Turbine Wheels, and FSD capabilities, the Plaid can cost a whopping $156,990 and may require a second mortgage.
-For added texture, the fully loaded Model S Plaid will cost you nearly $90,000 more than a fully upgraded Model 3 Performance.
-Better yet, you could purchase two of those high-end Model 3s and still have $23,000 left over for whatever you’d like.
+For added texture, the fully loaded Model S Plaid+ will cost you nearly $90,000 more than a fully upgraded Model 3 Performance.
+Better yet, you could purchase two of those high-end Model 3s and still have $21,000 left over for whatever you’d like.
 Perhaps a couple of quality ebikes to continue your carbon-conscious preference for transportation?

 What’s better?
 Tesla Model S or Model 3?